Christina Perri: 2013–2019: Head or Heart, Songs for Carmella

 In 2013, Perri began regularly tweeting and posting pictures on Instagram regarding her second studio album's progress using the hashtag "#albumtwo".
 In February, Perri partnered with the non-profit organization To Write Love on Her Arms on a three-stop tour to raise money for the charity and debuted a brand new song from her second studio album, titled "I Believe", at the shows.
 On June 21, Perri tweeted announcing that the second album was coming together.

 On November 11, 2013, Perri announced that her first single from her new album is called "Human".
 The song was released on November 18, 2013, on iTunes.
 Perri performed the song on The Queen Latifah Show the same day.
 On November 28, 2013, Perri revealed that her second studio album would be titled Head or Heart and it was released on April 1, 2014.
 On May 29, it was announced that she would open Demi Lovato's new North American World Tour's dates.
 Perri later announced that her second concert tour would be titled the Head or Heart Tour, which began in April 2014.
 On June 9, she released the second single from her second album, "Burning Gold". with the video released on August 1.
 On December 19, 2014, Perri performed in the annual "Christmas in Washington" holiday concert.

-In June 2016, it was announced that Perri would feature on the title track of Lindsey Stirling's third studio album, Brave Enough.
-The album was released on August 19, 2016.
-On December 14, 2018, Perri announced her first lullaby album dedicated to her daughter titled Songs for Carmella: Lullabies & Sing-a-Longs.
-The album was released on Carmella's first birthday on January 17, 2019.
+In June 2016, it was announced that Perri would feature on the title track of Lindsey Stirling's third studio album, Brave Enough, which came out on August 19, 2016.
+Later, on December 14, 2018, she revealed her first lullaby album, Songs for Carmella: Lullabies & Sing-a-Longs, dedicated to her daughter and released on Carmella's first birthday, January 17, 2019.
+On November 22, 2019, Perri also launched a deluxe version of her 2012 Christmas EP, titled A Very Merry Perri Christmas (Extra Presents), featuring additional covers of "I'll Be Home for Christmas" and "Let It Snow".

-Following the stillbirth of Perri's daughter Rosie, she released the album Songs for Rosie on November 24, 2021, the first anniversary of Rosie's death.
-The album contains lullabies and tribute songs for Rosie, and is a companion album to Songs for Carmella.
-In March 2022, Perri released the single "Evergone" with an accompanying music video from her forthcoming third studio album.
-The album, A Lighter Shade of Blue, was released by Elektra Records on July 15, 2022.